Library Juice Academy Instructors

 Instructor for The Librarian as Scholar: Taking Part in Scholarly Communication and Assessing and Improving Your Library's Social Media Presence

 Joanne Sprott has been a freelance book indexer, copy editor, and proofreader since 1995.
 She holds a BA in Linguistics from the University of New Hampshire.
 Joanne’s background in instruction includes developing and presenting the six-hour Basic Indexing Workshop given at the American Society for Indexing's (ASI's) annual conference (1998 to 2002), and editing materials and managing exam administration for ASI's Training in Indexing course (2009 to present).
 Prior to starting her editorial and indexing business, Joanne worked in university administration at Brown University in Providence Rhode Island (1986–1990).
 Joanne's Website

 Instructor for Introduction to Book Indexing

 Susan Teague Rector holds a Master’s degree in Information Science from the University of NC-Chapel Hill.
 She has over 15 years of experience in Web technologies, with 6 years in academic libraries.
 In her current role at University of Colorado, Susan specializes in information architecture (IA) and UX design for University Web Services.
 Previously Susan led the IA, design and implementation of a new website for NCSU Libraries in 2010; and led IA, design and usability testing as Web Applications Manager at VCU Libraries.
 She has presented nationally on Web topics, as well as published in the Journal of Web Librarianship and CRLN.
+Interview with Susan.